-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and fiduciary activities of Metropolitan Atlanta Rapid Transit Authority (MARTA) as of and for the year ended June 30, 2023 and related notes to the financial statements, which collectively comprise MARTA's basic financial statements, and have issued our report thereon dated November 17, 2023.
-Our report includes an emphasis of matter related to the adoption of GASB Statement No. 96, Subscription-Based Information Technology Arrangements, for the year ended June 30, 2023.
-Our report also includes a reference to other auditors who audited the financial statements of the MARTA/ATU Local No. 732 Employees Retirement Plan and the MARTA Non-Represented Pension Plan, as described in our report on MARTA's financial statements.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and fiduciary activities of Metropolitan Atlanta Rapid Transit Authority (MARTA) as of and for the year ended June 30, 2024 and related notes to the financial statements, which collectively comprise MARTA's basic financial statements, and have issued our report thereon dated December 4, 2024.
+Our report includes a reference to other auditors who audited the financial statements of the MARTA/ATU Local No. 732 Employees Retirement Plan and the MARTA Non-Represented Pension Plan, as described in our report on MARTA's financial statements.
 The financial statements of the MARTA/ATU Local No. 732 Employees Retirement Plan and the MARTA Non-Represented Pension Plan were not audited in accordance with Government Auditing Standards.